Triamb-Talwar/Triamb-Talwar/README.md

 - 👋 Hi, I’m @Triamb-Talwar
 - 👀 I’m interested in Game Dev
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning WebDev
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me triambtalwar03@gmail.com